Bolivia: Cultural Landscape

 The departments of Bolivia, their capitals, and a brief description are as follows:

-4. La Paz (Administrative Capital: La Paz / Judicial Capital: Sucre): La Paz is Bolivia's administrative capital and political center.
-It's known for its dramatic altitude variation, bustling markets, and government buildings.
+La Paz (Administrative Capital: La Paz / Judicial Capital: Sucre): La Paz is Bolivia's administrative capital and political center.
+It is known for its dramatic altitude variation, bustling markets, and government buildings.

-9. Tarija (Capital: Tarija): Tarija is known for its wine production, as well as its mild climate and beautiful landscapes.
+Tarija (Capital: Tarija): Tarija is known for its wine production, mild climate and beautiful landscapes.
 It has cultural influences from Spain and nearby countries.

 Map of administrative divisions of Bolivia